mactaggart-t/InvestmentPortfolio/Readme.md

 The deployment process was built off of the following medium [article](https://adamraudonis.medium.com/how-to-deploy-a-website-on-aws-with-docker-flask-react-from-scratch-d0845ebd9da4)

-You can access the latest stable release of the website [here](https://d34dkp2lqieu89.cloudfront.net/)
+You can access the latest stable release of the website [here](https://d34dkp2lqieu89.cloudfront.net/) (backend currently down)

 To run the app locally run the following commands: